 The fund balance categories of the governmental funds are shown on the face of the Balance Sheet - Governmental Funds in the fund financial statements.
 The Library District's policy uses restricted amounts first when both restricted and unrestricted fund balances are available unless there are legal documents/contracts prohibiting this.
-In addition, the Library District's policy uses committed prior to assigned fund balances and assigned fund balances prior to unassigned fund balances.
+In addition, the Library District's policy uses committed prior to assigned fund balances and assigned fund balances.